 6 - Fair Housing & The Fair Credit Reporting Act

 Perhaps this is the most important part of this podcast.
 But I’m not going to go too deep on these as I have another podcast focused just on Fair Housing and the Fair Credit Reporting Act.

 but it also involves avoiding very expensive and time consuming legal issues.

 Which means following Fair Housing Laws and The Fair Credit Reporting Act strictly.

-    But while we are talking right and wrong these agencies are also extremely important and their existence is a good thing.
+But while we are talking about right and wrong, these agencies are also extremely important and their existence is a good thing.

 I’m guessing most property managers will agree that there are far more bad landlords out there than there are bad tenants.

-    1 is you will be surprised what you are not allowed to do
+1st is that you will probably be surprised what you are not allowed to do...

-    and 2nd you will likely agree that you should be doing all of it.
+And two you will probably agree that you should be following all of the guidelines.